 For those pop artists our there, this station is for you!
 Capital one radio specifically plays pop music from the last two years and unlike BBC Radio 1, Capital does not play Rock or Alternative music.
 This probably explains their young 15-34 year old demographic!
 The radio heavily features music from the likes of Little Mix, Stormzy, Jess Glynn, Ed Sheeran and other well known chart-topping pop acts!

-Station playlists are however very limited with minor changes made each week.
+Station playlists are however very limited with only minor changes each week.
 If you’re lucky enough to have your latest single featured on the station, you can guarantee a nice royalty check at the end of the month!

 If you’re an RnB or HipHop artist, fear not!
 2013 saw the launch of Capital xtra radio; a station dedicated to contemporary grime and HipHop music.
 Broadcasting on 107fm, this station plays the likes of Beyonce, Kanye West, Jay Z and Skepta.

 The Capital Summertime Ball first launched in June 2009.
 Since its launch, the mini-festival, held at Wembley stadium, has featured acts ranging from Katy Perry to Little Mix and the Jonas Brothers.
-A portion of the profits are donated each year to Capital’s charity: Help a capital child.
+A portion of the profits are donated each year to Capital’s charity: Help A Capital Child.
 A charity dedicated to helping young children from deprived backgrounds in the London area.

 Each year, Capital radio host competitions to win tickets to Capital in Ibiza – Capital radio’s biggest party for dance music.
 Featuring world-famous DJs and artists, Capital Ibiza has become a popular summer event for the party demographic.

-Launching nationally in 2019, the show replaced regional breakfast shows that were previously aired on the Capital network.
+Launching nationally in 2019, the show replaced regional breakfast shows that previously aired on the Capital network.
 In Capital’s early years, the breakfast show was responsible for large increases in their listening audience.

 Help a London child is Capital radio’s own charity which raises funds for underprivileged children in the London area.
 This charity provides grants twice a year, supporting children aged 18 and under.
 Since its formation in 1975 by Richard Attenborough, help a London child has raised in excess of £22 million for London communities.